 Prerequisite Tests for Undergraduates

 There are a series of prerequisite tests, depending on the enrollment status, that students are required to take before entering specific classes.
-A current issue of SJSU Schedule of Classes provides test dates and more information about the following tests:
+A current issue of SJSU Schedule of Classes provides test dates and more information about the below tests.

-English Placement Test (EPT) and Entry Level Mathematics (ELM) Exam
+English Placement Test and Entry Level Mathematics Exam

-The ELM is required of students who have not completed a college math course that meets the GE math requirements with a C or better, who are not graduates, or have scores that do not meet the designated ACTs, ACTEs, or other placements tests (see the Schedule of Classes for all the details).
+The ELM is required of students who have not completed a college math course that meets the General Education math requirements with a C or better, who are not graduates, or have scores that do not meet the designated ACTs, ACTEs, or other placements tests